Chinese Spinach Benefits and Recipe (Yin Sai, Edible Amaranth)

 How to Store Chinese Spinach or Amaranth

 Chinese Spinach will quickly go limp after harvesting and to keep it fresh, sprinkle it with water.

 If you need to store for a few days, wrap it in a damp paper towel and keep in the fridge vegetable compartment.
 It can be refrigerated for up to about a week.

 But it is best to consume soonest possible to enjoy its nutritional goodness.

 How To Grow Chinese Spinach

 If you buy Chinese Spinach that came with the roots, then plant them by the cut-and-grow-again method.
-Chop about 2-inches above the root section and placed it in a pot or plant it outside in a moist, well-drained soil.
+Chop about 2-inches above the root section and place it in a pot or plant it outside in moist, well-drained soil.

 If you have Chinese spinach in your garden then during harvesting, cut back about two-inches above ground level.
 This will leave some of the stems and leaves to assist in regrowth.
 Red leaf vegetable amaranth or Chinese Spinach can regrow rapidly and this cut-and-grow again method works well.

 If you plant from seeds, the seeds must be sown very thinly in the soil.
 When they sprout, replant them about 3-6 inches apart.

-Chinese Spinach is a tropical plant and requires sun and high temperature for rapid growth.
+Chinese Spinach is a tropical plant and requires sun and high temperatures for rapid growth.
 Hence, plant them in your garden that receives the most sunlight.

 The soil must be light, sandy, well-drained and of course fertile.
-They must be well watered and being a fast growing plant, you will enjoy them a month after sowing.
+They must be well watered and is a fast-growing plant, you will enjoy them a month after sowing.

 My Other Articles on Healthy Fruits and Plants